AlansCodeLog/metamorphosis/README.md

 For an example of more advanced usage, see [the example base theme](https://github.com/AlansCodeLog/metamorphosis/blob/master/src/BaseTheme.ts).

 The library has optional peer dependencies for tailwind and colorjs.io. colorjs.io is only needed if importing the base theme from `metamorphosis/BaseTheme`.
 And tailwind is only needed if importing from `metamorphosis/tailwind`.

+## Tailwind V4 Config

+You can call `themeAsTailwindCss` from `metamorphosis/tailwind.js` to convert a theme into a tailwind v4 theme.
+Just print the results and copy or save them to a css file as part of your build then import them into your config.
+This will ensure things look okay (at least with the default theme colors) until the js loads.